 The true focus is on who you are as a person.

 - What this boils down to is are you the kind of person that the group wants to be working with late into the night?

 - Can they stand you at that 96th hour in the 7-day work week?

 - Are you the kind of person that someone in the group could be on a long flight with and be able to have meaningful, interesting conversations with?

 - Are you the kind of person that someone in the group would invite out on a weekend / to a party?

 If the answer is no, unfortunately, you probably will not get the gig.

 Q. Tell me what you like to do for fun when not working?

 When answering this question, be careful.
 You don’t want to give off the vibe that you are a complete party animal, but you also don’t want to make it seem like you are the world’s most boring person.
-The key to answering this question is to provide answers that show you are outgoing and interesting, but not irresponsible.
+The key to answering this question is to provide answers that show you are outgoing and intriguing, but not irresponsible.

 Q. What extracurricular activities are you involved in as an undergraduate?